LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 If you type `cd desktop` you are now on your desktop (note: for Windows users, the case of the file/directory doesn't matter.
-For Linux users like me, it does, and I believe that is the same for Mac people).
+For Linux and Mac users it does).
 To double check, type `pwd` and you should see something that represents your desktop.

 ~~~